tarantool/doc/doc/platform/app/app_roles.rst

 provides the :ref:`config-utils-schema_object` class.
 An object of this class defines a custom configuration scheme of a role or an application.

-This example shows how to define a scheme that reflect the role configuration shown above:
+This example shows how to define a schema that reflects the role configuration shown above:

 ..  literalinclude:: /code_snippets/snippets/config/instances.enabled/application_role_cfg/greeter.lua
     :language: lua